luantak/mosaik/README.md

 Browser automation built from small, reusable pieces.

-An agent can figure out a workflow.
-Once it works, we want to run it reliably across thousands of pages and repeat it next week.
-Mosaik turns that workflow into code so the repeated work follows the same steps each time.
+Reading thousands of records or checking a complete user journey takes consistent execution.
+We want to run the same steps across every page and repeat them next week.
+Mosaik saves those steps as code so the workflow stays the same between runs.

 Mosaik uses an agent to figure out how a site works, saves reusable actions as TypeScript, and composes them into automations.
 Playwright executes the browser